-7.8.6 DOUBLE DECK TERMINATION BLOCK
+7.8.6 Double Deck Termination Block

 Each deck has a different potential (2-conductor), which creates a space saving on the rail.
-Decks can be joined to adjacent terminal blocks and / or the top to the bottom deck.
+Decks can be commoned to adjacent terminal blocks and / or the top to the bottom deck.

-7.8.7 EARTH TERMINALS
+7.8.7 Earth Terminals

-The earth terminal block (green/yellow) has a direct electrical connection to the DIN rail, with the earthing foot (earth only).
+The earth terminal block (green/yellow) has a direct electrical connection to the DIN rail, with the earthing foot (earth connection only).

-7.8.8 FUSE TERMINALS
+7.8.8 Fuse Terminals

-Replaceable cartridge fuses are housed in quick-release fuse
+Replaceable cartridge fuses are housed in quick release fuse terminals.

-7.9 WIRING DIAGRAMS
+7.9 Wiring Diagrams

 A series of basic connection wiring diagrams have been provided to assist on-site wiring.
-In order to reference the relevant diagrams please use the code breakdown is section 2.1 to determine:
+In order to reference the relevant diagrams please use the code breakdown opposite to determine:

 - Unit size

-- · If an electric heater is present
+- •If an electric heater is present

-- If Reverse Cycle DX heating or cooling is present.
+- •If Reverse Cycle DX heating or cooling is present.